insightfinder/InsightAgent/docker_remote_api/README.md

 Platform: Linux

+Tested on Redhat 7.2.

+Required docker version: 1.9.1 and later.

 InsightFinder agent can be used to monitor system metrics of docker containers using docker remote api.

 ##### Instructions to register a project in Insightfinder.com